Automattic/jetpack/projects/js-packages/components/components/layout/col/README.md

 ### md

-Number of columns that will be applied in medium breakpoints, or you could force the column it starts and ends.
+The number of columns that will be applied in medium breakpoints, or you could force the column it starts and ends.

 Max of `8` columns.